cs1302uga/cs1302-styleguide/README.md

 body of the method.

 **Rationale:**
 If a method becomes very long it is hard to understand.
-Therefore long methods should usually be refactored into several individual methods that focus on a specific task.
+Here is the spirit of this
+guideline: methods that are too big and/or repetitive should be refactored to include proper looping constructs and/or broken up into smaller methods to improve readability.

 **Instructor Note:**
 You should always try to limit the number of lines for a method so that the